 \section{Introduction}

 {

 The fundamental interactions in our Universe are understood to be mediated by quantum fields.
 These interactions are typically studied through effective theories, which provide valuable insights into the fundamental descriptions within their regimes of validity.
 While effective descriptions are often sufficient for many physical phenomena, they inherently come with limitations that can obscure important features of the systems they aim to describe.
-This becomes particularly significant in the context of protocols that leverage effects that are only present in more fundamental descriptions.
-Examples of such protocols have been extensively studied in the field of relativistic quantum information (RQI)---e.g., entanglement harvesting~\cite{Valentini1991,Reznik1,reznik2,Salton:2014jaa,Pozas-Kerstjens:2015,Pozas2016,HarvestingSuperposed,Henderson2019,bandlimitedHarv2020,ampEntBH2020,mutualInfoBH,threeHarvesting2022,twist2022}, entanglement farming~\cite{Farming}, quantum energy teleportation (QET)~\cite{teleportation,teleportation2014,nichoTeleport,teleportExperiment}, quantum collect calling~\cite{Jonsson2,collectCalling,PRLHyugens2015}.
+This becomes particularly significant in the context of relativistic quantum information (RQI) protocols that leverage effects that require a more fundamental description.
+Examples of such protocols that have been extensively studied are entanglement harvesting~\cite{Valentini1991,Reznik1,reznik2,Salton:2014jaa,Pozas-Kerstjens:2015,Pozas2016,HarvestingSuperposed,Henderson2019,bandlimitedHarv2020,ampEntBH2020,mutualInfoBH,threeHarvesting2022,twist2022}, entanglement farming~\cite{Farming}, quantum energy teleportation (QET)~\cite{teleportation,teleportation2014,nichoTeleport,teleportExperiment}, quantum collect calling~\cite{Jonsson2,collectCalling,PRLHyugens2015}.